-- [1] Not permitted on the site when the building is setback less than 10 feet from the street right-of-way. - [2] The maximum sign area may be increased by one square foot for every 7 feet of lot frontage that exceeds 200 feet.
-In no case shall the sign area exceed 200 square feet. - [3] The maximum sign area may be increased by one square foot for every 5 feet of lot frontage that exceeds 200 feet.
+- [1] Not permitted on the site when the building is setback less than 10 feet from the street right-of-way. - [2] When all buildings on a lot have a combined floor area greater than 10,000 square feet, the maximum sign area may be increased by one square foot for every 7 feet of lot frontage that exceeds 200 feet.
+In no case shall the sign area exceed 200 square feet. - [3] When all buildings on a lot have a combined floor area greater than 10,000 square feet, the maximum sign area may be increased by one square foot for every 5 feet of lot frontage that exceeds 200 feet.
 In no case shall the sign area exceed 200 square feet. - [4] When the lot line is located adjacent to a residential zoning district, the minimum setback shall be 30 feet.